 - Import email from another email account into Gmail.

-- Use Gmail to access multiple accounts and consolidate them into a single mailbox.
+- Use Gmail to consolidate email from multiple accounts .

 To illustrate imagine you have your standard email mailbox with a Gmail address of email@example.com.